End Your Fear Of Being In A Relationship

 Most of our fears, especially those that are associated with being in a relationship, were created due to painful childhood experiences.

-Some of our survival needs such as love, comfort, ease, protection, stability, security, and peace were not met by our caregivers.
+Some of our survival needs were not met by our caregivers.
+These include – such love, consistency, ease, protection, stability, security, and peace

 However, some of our unmet needs during the upbringing period were such painful trauma, so many of us just rather steer clear of being vulnerable.